By using this site, you agree to the Privacy Policy and Terms of Use.

 Blackley’s Underground Baking Method:

 Blackley’s experiment was Egyptian in all aspects.
-When his first trial with a modern oven was fine, he realized that taking the Egyptian method of using an earthen oven would be more efficient in producing the ancient Egyptian bread.
-So in the successive trials, he employed the underground baking option.
+When his first trial with a modern oven was fine, he realized that taking the Egyptian method of using an earthen oven would be more efficient in producing ancient Egyptian bread.
+So, in the successive trials, he employed the underground baking option.
 He concluded this arrangement (as detailed in the procedure) by the trial and error method.

 The result of Blackley’s experiment: